Celebrity news, beauty, fashion advice, and fascinating features, delivered straight to your inbox!

 If I’m being honest, Frankfurt, Germany, was never high on my travel destination wish list.
 It doesn’t have quite the same reputation as Paris, London, or nearby Berlin.
-But the major financial center is home the fourth busiest airport in Europe and the 14th globally.
-Travelers can catch flights from Frankfurt am Main (opens in new tab) (airport code: FRA) to more than 300 destinations on 5 continents, which means if you’re trying to go from the States to…another continent, there’s a good chance you’ll have to connect through Frankfurt.
+But the major financial center is home to the fourth busiest airport in Europe and the 14th globally.
+Travelers can catch flights from Frankfurt am Main (airport code: FRA) to more than 300 destinations on 5 continents, which means if you’re trying to go from the States to…another continent, there’s a good chance you’ll have to connect through Frankfurt.
 Like I did.

 Recently, I was planning a vacation to Sicily, Italy—quite an expensive proposition from New York City.
 But once you’re in Europe, a flight to pretty much anywhere else in Europe can be had rather cheaply.
 The best route for my dates, time, and budget?
 Via FRA.
 Rather than grumpily spend an uncomfortable few hours in the airport, I selected a connecting flight for the following day and decided to explore a new city.
 It was worth it.

-Admittedly, I spent most of my 24 hours there at my hotel: Villa Kennedy (opens in new tab), an “oasis in an otherwise sterile city” says my boyfriend who, in a previous job, frequently traveled to Frankfurt on business.
+Admittedly, I spent most of my 24 hours there at my hotel: Villa Kennedy, an “oasis in an otherwise sterile city” says my boyfriend who, in a previous job, frequently traveled to Frankfurt on business.
 I disagree with his judgement of Frankfurt as sterile, but we’re in agreement about the oasis part.

 The luxurious Villa Kennedy (so named because it’s just off a road called Kennedyallee, which got its own designation following a visit from JFK in June 1963) opened in 2006—three modern wings built around a preserved neo-gothic family home circa 1901.
 It’s a gorgeous, quirky mix of rich colors and textures, minimalist design, and oversized hyper-real photographs of JFK and his contemporaries.